wp-plugins/radio-station/readme.txt

 = 1.4.2 =
 * Fixed a bug in the CSS file override from theme directory

+= 1.4.3 =
+* Master schedule shortcode now displays indiviual shows in both 24 and 12 hour time
+* Fixed some areas of the code that were generating PHP notices in WordPress 3.6
+* Added example of how to display show schedule to single-show.php template
+* Added more options to the plugin's widgets
+* Added new options to the master-schedule shortcode

 == Upgrade Notice ==

 = 1.0 =